Mylan CEO to testify before House panel over EpiPen pricing

 The committee planned to look at how to spur competition in the EpiPen market and speed approval by the Food and Drug Administration (FDA) of generic alternatives, according to the statement.

+Teva Pharmaceutical Industries, which for years has been working on developing a generic alternative to EpiPen, said last week that it hopes to gain U.S. approval by late 2017 or early 20018.

+EpiPen, which has annual sales of about $1 billion, delivers a potentially life-saving dose of epinephrine by injection into the thigh to counter dangerous allergic reactions, including to peanuts and bee stings.
+Mylan owns 94 percent of the market for such auto-injected devices.

-It also planned to call as a witness Dr Doug Throckmorton, the FDA's deputy director at the Center for Drug Evaluation and Research, the statement said.
+The committee said it also planned to call as a witness Dr Doug Throckmorton, the FDA's deputy director at the Center for Drug Evaluation and Research.

-(Reporting by Eric Walsh and Susan Heavey; Editing by Chizu Nomiyama)
+Reporting by Eric Walsh and Susan Heavey in Washington and Bill Berkrot in New York; Editing by Chizu Nomiyama, Bernard Orr